dusty-phillips/gitifyhg/README.rst

 test command-line tools with and because it is the same infrastructure used by git itself.

-To test with sharness, simply `cd t` and run `make`.
+To test with sharness, simply `cd test` and run `make`.
 You can run individual test files with `./test-name.t`.

 License